-As the next round of state tests approach, it is important to review the facts around opting out of state tests.
-Since this fact sheet was last updated, the state’s accountability system, including treatment of opt-outs, has changed to comply with the requirements of The Every Student Succeeds Act (ESSA).
-As this fact sheet points out, ESSA as adopted by Congress, continued the 95 percent participation requirement but placed responsibility for how to address it in the hands of the states.
-New York State’s new accountability system was approved in January 2018.
-The approved plan describes how participation rates will be factored into the accountability system.
-However, the new state regulations that will govern how the new system is implemented have not yet been presented to the Regents.
-At this point, this fact sheet stands as the best information available on opting out of state tests.
+As the next round of state tests approach, it is important to review the facts around opting out of state tests, in particular, the grades 3-8 ELA and math state assessments.
+The state’s accountability system has changed to comply with the requirements of Federal The Every Student Succeeds Act (ESSA).
+ESSA continued the 95 percent participation requirement but placed responsibility for how to address it in the hands of the states.
+New York State’s new accountability system was approved in January 2018 for implementation in the 2018-19 school year.
+The state regulations that govern how the new system is implemented have been adopted as emergency regulations but not as a permanent rule as of the release of this document.

 Some school districts have provided parents with inaccurate information on the consequences of opting out.
 This NYSUT fact sheet attempts to clear up any misinformation teachers may hear by reviewing the federal requirements for participation in the state assessments and potential consequences of opting-out for districts, students and teachers.

 NYSUT fully supports parents’ right to choose what is best for their children— including NYSUT members who decide as parents to opt their child out of state tests.
 Despite the temporary moratorium that eliminates certain consequences of the state tests for students and teachers, these tests are still administered and used for advisory purposes and are a significant factor for identifying low-performing schools.

 We recognize that many members have strong feelings about this issue.
 As an organization, NYSUT has been clear that students should not be subjected to over-testing or burdened with field tests.
 NYSUT is on record as supporting districts that choose to opt-out of field tests.
 Additional action is recommended at the local level: